PavelLaptev/Lazy-Exportable---sketch-plugin/README.md

 # How it works
 ### Lazy way
 You can choose a lazy way by selecting the type of layers like groups, shapes, symbols, text layers and bitmaps.
+Sketch version 3.8+

 ### Or not so lazy
 If you call your layers semantically, the plugin will allow you to select them manually by name.